-A comprehensive guide for tackling the common dilemma of what to pack for India.
+A guide for tackling the common dilemma of what to pack for India.

-For 3 months during the Winter of 2019/2020 I lead an overland tour of India.
+For three months during Winter 2019/2020, I led an overland tour of India.
 On the tour I visited many regions of this huge country.
 Some passengers joined me for the whole trip, whilst others enjoyed just one or two sections.

 However, there was a constant theme amongst my female passengers.
 One question they all wished they had answers to before they joined the tour: